 But if you are on the offensive position, you may need more than a simple pre-strung head.
 If you know how to expertly string a head on your own, you should go with an unstrung head.
 The great thing about an unstrung head is that you can string it exactly according to your needs and style, adjusting it as per the requirements of the game.

 Even if you don’t know stringing yourself, you can find someone else who is good at stringing and seek their help to set up your unstrung head.
 Another advantage of unstrung heads is that they are cheaper compared to pre-strung heads.

-Difference between Attack, Defense, Goalie of lacrosse heads
+#2 - Difference Between Attack, Defense, Goalie of Lacrosse Heads